Coal-fired power station

 A coal-fired power station or coal power plant is a thermal power station which burns coal to generate electricity.
-Worldwide there are over 2,400 coal-fired power stations, totaling over 2,000 gigawatts capacity.
-They generate about a third of the world's electricity, but cause many illnesses and the most early deaths, mainly from air pollution.
+Worldwide there are about 2,500 coal-fired power stations, on average capable of generating a gigawatt each.
+They generate about a third of the world's electricity, but cause many illnesses and the most early deaths per unit of energy produced, mainly from air pollution.
+World installed capacity doubled from 2000 to 2023 and increased 2% in 2023.

 A coal-fired power station is a type of fossil fuel power station.
 The coal is usually pulverized and then burned in a pulverized coal-fired boiler.
 The furnace heat converts boiler water to steam, which is then used to spin turbines that turn generators.
 Thus chemical energy stored in coal is converted successively into thermal energy, mechanical energy and, finally, electrical energy.

-Coal-fired power stations emit over 10 Gt of carbon dioxide each year, about one fifth of world greenhouse gas emissions, so are the single largest cause of climate change.
-More than half of all the coal-fired electricity in the world is generated in China.
-In 2020 the total number of plants started falling as they are being retired in Europe and America although still being built in Asia, almost all in China.
-Some remain profitable because costs to other people due to the health and environmental impact of the coal industry are not priced into the cost of generation, but there is the risk newer plants may become stranded assets.
-The UN Secretary General has said that OECD countries should stop generating electricity from coal by 2030, and the rest of the world by 2040.
-Vietnam is among the few coal-depedent fast developing countries that fully pledged to phase out unbated coal power by the 2040s or as soon as possible thereafter.
+Coal-fired power stations are the largest single contributor to climate change, releasing approximately 12 billion tonnes of carbon dioxide annually, about one-fifth of global greenhouse gas emissions.
+China accounts for over half of global coal-fired electricity generation.
+While the total number of operational coal plants began declining in 2020, due to retirements in Europe and the Americas, construction continues in Asia, primarily in China.
+The profitability of some plants is maintained by externalities, as the health and environmental costs of coal production and use are not fully reflected in electricity prices.
+However, newer plants face the risk of becoming stranded assets.
+The UN Secretary General has called for OECD nations to phase out coal-fired generation by 2030, and the rest of the world by 2040.